seanmull/AlgoDataStruct/README.md

 Currently working leetCode algorythms for interview preperation.
 Section is divided as follows:

 In work - List of problems currently in work.

 Planned firing order - Current proirity items.

 Backlog - All tasks left to do for covering all relevent topics.

 In work
-	StackMin
+1. StackMin
-	StackOfPlates
+1. StackOfPlates
-	SortStack
+1. SortStack
-	QueueViaStacks
+1. QueueViaStacks
-	AnimalShelter
+1. AnimalShelter
-	SimplifyPath
+1. SimplifyPath

 Planned firing order
-	Hash Tables
+1.Hash Tables
-	Implement a HashTable with simple Hashing functions Do 3 problems
+1. Implement a HashTable with simple Hashing functions
+1. Do 3 problems
-	Binary Search Tree
+1. Binary Search Tree
-	Tree Traversals — BFS, DFS (in-order, pre-order, post-order): Implement Recursive and Iterative Print binary tree using DFS (in-order, preorder and post order — all three of them) and BFS.
+1. Tree Traversals — BFS, DFS (in-order, pre-order, post-order): Implement Recursive and Iterative
+1. Print binary tree using DFS (in-order, preorder and post order — all three of them) and BFS.
-	Do 3 problems
+1. Do 3 problems

 Source - https://www.alimirio.com/posts/read-this-before-you-start-solving-problems-on-leetcode-prep-work
 Data Structures